mhammond/pywin32/build_env.md

 # Build

-One everything is setup, just execute the following from the pywin32 directory.:
+Once everything is setup, just execute the following from the pywin32 directory:

 ```shell
 pip install . -v